 What the Main Service Panel Does

-The main service panel includes two hot bus bars that run side-by-side down the panel, and one hot 120-volt service wire is attached to each of these bus bars.
-A home circuit connected to just one bus bar will deliver 120 volts of power, while a circuit connected to both bus bars will deliver 240 volts of power.
+The main service panel includes two hot bus bars that run side-by-side down the panel.
+The bus bars are fed by a large breaker called the main breaker.
+Each bus bar carries 120 volts.
+A branch home circuit connected to just one bus bar will deliver 120 volts of power, while a circuit connected to both bus bars will deliver 240 volts of power.